 There are a couple of zero-down payment options available.
 If you have a median FICO Score of 640 or higher and live in a rural area or on the outskirts of suburbia, among other requirements, it might be worth looking in to a USDA loan.

 Finally, if you’re an eligible active-duty service member, veteran or surviving spouse of someone who passed in the line of duty or as a result of a service-connected disability, you may be eligible to take advantage of a VA loan with a 0% down payment.

 Additionally, where other loans have mortgage insurance or an equivalent (more on that below), VA loans have a one-time funding fee that can be rolled into the loan amount.
 If you did choose to pay it up front at closing, the funding fee is 2.15% for your first VA loan as a qualifying active-duty servicemember or veteran and 2.4% as an eligible reservist.
 To pay the funding fee upfront on a $250,000 loan, it would be $5,375 or $6,000 depending on which category you fell into.
-If you receive VA disability payments or are a surviving spouse, the funding fee is waived.
+If you receive VA disability payments, are a surviving spouse or an active-duty service member who has received a Purple Heart, the funding fee is waived.

 Now that you know exactly how much you need, let’s go over the advantages and disadvantages of lower and higher down payments.

 Let’s break this scenario down by its advantages and disadvantages.